FreeCodeCamp

-freeCodeCamp (also referred to as Free Code Camp) is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.
-Beginning with tutorials that introduce students to HTML, CSS and JavaScript, students progress to project assignments that they complete either alone or in pairs.
-Upon completion of all project tasks, students are partnered with other nonprofits to build web applications, giving the students practical development experience.
+freeCodeCamp (also referred to as Free Code Camp) is a non-profit educational organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning software development & computer programming accessible to anyone.

+Beginning with tutorials that introduce students to HTML, CSS, JavaScript, Python, C#, and etc., students progress to project assignments that they complete either alone or in pairs.